dgruber/vagrantGridEngine/README.md

     vagrant ssh master

+The password for user vagrant is always "vagrant".

 Then you can do qhost, qstat -f, qsub -b y sleep 120, qstat -j <jobid> etc.

 Have fun!